cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

  @refitem SubstanceTransportMethodology "Substance Transport"
 @endsecreflist

-## How do I code with the physiology engine?
+## How do I work integrate the physiology engine into my application?

-The engine has developed a modular architecture to reduce costs for applications that need a physiology engine as well as want to develop or extend a physiology model.
+The engine has a modular architecture to reduce costs for applications that need a physiology engine and want to develop or extend a physiology model.

 This architecture contains :
 - A @ref CDM containing set of classes and generic algorithms for lumped parameter physiology modeling